Haris Ahmed: Personal life

 Haris Ahmed is the brother of Aziz Ahmed, the former Chief of Army Staff.
-According to covert recordings obtained by Al Jazeera’s Investigative Unit, Haris and his brothers maintained close ties with Prime Minister Sheikh Hasina and senior military officials.
-Bangladesh government dismissed the report as anti-Bangladesh propaganda.
+According to covert recordings obtained by Al Jazeera's Investigative Unit, Haris and his brothers maintained close ties with Prime Minister Sheikh Hasina and senior military officials.
+The Bangladesh government dismissed the report as anti-Bangladesh propaganda.

-In recordings, General Aziz is heard praising his brothers’ loyalty and recounting how they protected Sheikh Hasina in her early political life.
-Haris himself boasted of using the elite Rapid Action Battalion to track rivals and extort money, describing the paramilitary group as “his gangsters”.
+In recordings, General Aziz is heard praising his brothers' loyalty and recounting how they protected Sheikh Hasina in her early political life.
+Haris himself boasted of using the elite Rapid Action Battalion to track rivals and extort money, describing the paramilitary group as "his gangsters".
 In 2019, Haris appeared publicly at his nephew's wedding in Dhaka, alongside his fugitive brother Anis and then-Army Chief Aziz Ahmed.
 Also in attendance were senior political figures, including the President of Bangladesh, Mohammad Abdul Hamid.